NL-BioImaging/biomero/resources/tutorials/tutorial_cellprofiler.md

 - Great! now everybody (with internet access) can pull your workflow image and run it [locally](#d-run-locally): `docker run --rm -v <my-drive>\PLA\:/data-it <your-dockerhub-user>/w_spotcounting-cellprofiler:v1.0.0 --local --infolder /data-it/PLA_data --outfolder /data-it/out --gtfolder /data-it/gt -nmc`

-And this is what we will make Omero do on the Slurm cluster next.
+And this is what we will make OMERO do on the Slurm cluster next.

-## 5. Add this workflow to the Omero Slurm Client
+## 5. Add this workflow to the OMERO Slurm Client

-1. Let's adjust the `slurm-config.ini` on our Omero processor server.
+1. Let's adjust the `slurm-config.ini` on our OMERO processor server.

 In the `[MODEL]` section we add our new workflow:
 ```ini